 Public Service Commitment

 Jodie’s peers have called on him to lead various organizations in the industry.
-Jodie now serves as Secretary and a member of the Executive Committee of the National Association of Bond Lawyers.
+Jodie now serves as Treasurer and a member of the Executive Committee of the National Association of Bond Lawyers.
 Jodie previously served as Chair of NABL’s Securities Law and Disclosure Committee, with responsibility for coordinating NABL’s regulatory comment letters and other projects on securities law topics.
 He also has served as editor of NABL’s Federal Securities Laws of Municipal Bonds Deskbook (published by LexisNexis Group) and as a frequent panelist on securities law topics at NABL’s Bond Attorneys’ Workshop (Steering Committee from 2014-2016), Tax and Securities Law Institute (Chair of 2014 TSLI and Vice Chair of 2013 TSLI), and Fundamentals of Municipal Bond Law Seminar.

 "Jodie is very responsive.
 He listens, provides options and, most of all, works with us to find a workable solution.
 His depth of knowledge and exposure to a variety of issues has been a great benefit to us.
 Also, for me, the trait that I most appreciate and admire is his integrity.
 He provides sound legal advice and makes sure that I have a full understanding of the situation and the impact of our decisions."